‘History is not the past,' Hilary Mantel has said. 'It's the record of what’s left on the record.’

-Gab is a writer, and the Wheeler Centre's Events Manager.
+Gab is a writer, and the Wheeler Centre's Head of Operations.
 She is very close to completing a PhD in Creative Writing, looking at the Gothic as a transgressive mode of representation in historical novels by Australian women, and writing an historical novel of her own.

 Ali Alizadeh is a writer and academic, based in Melbourne.